cfsengineering/CEASIOMpy/doc/source/index.rst

 |name_bold| is an open source *conceptual aircraft design* environment. |name| can be used to set up complex design and optimization workflows, both for conventional and unconventional configurations. |name| provides tools for various disciplines in aircraft design, amongst others:

+* Geometry and meshes
+* Weight and balance
 * Aerodynamics
-* Weight and balance
-* Flight mechanics
 * Structures
+* Mission analysis
-* Aeroelasticity
+* Stability analysis

 |name| uses the open-standard format `CPACS`_.
 Workflows can be set up with the open-source environment `RCE`_.
 Both `CPACS`_ and `RCE`_ are actively developed by the |dlr_full| `DLR`_.
 Follow the links below to learn how get started or how to contribute to the project.